-Carolina Collaborative Community Care (4C) is an NCQA accredited organization that offers care management and disease management services in Cumberland and surrounding counties.
+Carolina Collaborative Community Care (4C) is an NCQA accredited organization incorporated in 2004 that offers care management and disease management services in Cumberland and surrounding counties.

 Family Connects North Carolina Southeastern Region is a community-wide in-home nurse visiting program available to Cumberland, Hoke and Robeson County families with newborns.

 The program is simple: A registered nurse visits a family’s home around 3 weeks after birth to check on mom, baby, and the whole family.

 There is no cost to the family, and anyone living in Cumberland, Hoke or Robeson County with a newborn can participate, including foster and adoptive parents.

 ABCD is a collaborative community workgroup that 4C serves as a direct service provider for.